OPTICS algorithm: Complexity

 Like DBSCAN, OPTICS processes each point once, and performs one $\varepsilon$-neighborhood query during this processing.
 Given a spatial index that grants a neighborhood query in $O(\log n)$ runtime, an overall runtime of $O(n \cdot \log n)$ is obtained.
 The worst case however is $O(n^2)$, as with DBSCAN.
 The authors of the original OPTICS paper report an actual constant slowdown factor of 1.6 compared to DBSCAN.
 Note that the value of $\varepsilon$ might heavily influence the cost of the algorithm, since a value too large might raise the cost of a neighborhood query to linear complexity.

 In particular, choosing $\varepsilon > \max_{x,y} d(x,y)$ (larger than the maximum distance in the data set) is possible, but leads to quadratic complexity, since every neighborhood query returns the full data set.
 Even when no spatial index is available, this comes at additional cost in managing the heap.
 Therefore, $\varepsilon$ should be chosen appropriately for the data set.

 Extensions

 OPTICS-OF is an outlier detection algorithm based on OPTICS.
 The main use is the extraction of outliers from an existing run of OPTICS at low cost compared to using a different outlier detection method.
 The better known version LOF is based on the same concepts.

 DeLi-Clu, Density-Link-Clustering combines ideas from single-linkage clustering and OPTICS, eliminating the $\varepsilon$ parameter and offering performance improvements over OPTICS.

 HiSC is a hierarchical subspace clustering (axis-parallel) method based on OPTICS.

 HiCO is a hierarchical correlation clustering algorithm based on OPTICS.

 DiSH is an improvement over HiSC that can find more complex hierarchies.

 FOPTICS is a faster implementation using random projections.

 HDBSCAN* is based on a refinement of DBSCAN, excluding border-points from the clusters and thus following more strictly the basic definition of density-levels by Hartigan.

+The OPTICS Cordillera is a descriptive Scagnostics measure of how clustered a data set is.
+It uses OPTICS to create a dendrogram and then aggregates the dendrogram information to a measure of clusteredness that lies between 0 (no clusteredness) and 1 (maximal clusteredness).